Hanafy01/Udacity_Advanced_DA_Soccer/README.md

 # MIT-6.00-Spring-2011-
-Summarization and Interactive code for MIT 6.00 Spring 2011  lectures and recitations
+Interactive code and Summary for MIT 6.00 Spring 2011  lectures and recitations